Chandler Stephenson: Vegas Golden Knights (2019–2024)

-On December 2, 2019, having contributed with just four points through 24 games, Stephenson was traded by the Capitals to the Vegas Golden Knights in exchange for a fifth-round pick in the 2021 NHL Entry Draft.
+On December 2, 2019, having contributed with just four points through 24 games, Stephenson was traded by the Capitals to the Vegas Golden Knights in exchange for a fifth-round pick in the 2021 NHL entry draft.
 Following the acquisition, the Golden Knights' general manager Kelly McCrimmon admitted that the team had its eyes on Stephenson a while.
 He made his debut the following day playing alongside Tomáš Nosek and Ryan Reaves, where he scored the opening goal in a 4–3 victory over the New Jersey Devils.
 Upon joining the Golden Knights, Stephenson broke out offensively and set new career-highs in goals, assists, and points.

 Following his breakout season, Stephenson signed a four-year, $11 million contract extension with the Golden Knights on October 7, 2020.
 He was promoted to the first line with Mark Stone and Max Pacioretty, which outscored opponents 15–5 at five-on-five.
 On April 1, 2021, Stephenson was suspended for two games after he elbowed Kings defenseman Tobias Björnfot at 18:07 of the second period.
 Following his suspension, he matched his career-high from the 2019–20 season with 26 points in 41 games played.
 As the Golden Knights qualified for the 2021 Stanley Cup playoffs, Stephenson missed three games against the Montreal Canadiens with an undisclosed injury.

 Upon completing another breakout season, Stephenson began the 2021–22 season without his usual linemates, who had both been injured early in the season.
 In spite of this, he led the Golden Knights in scoring with nine points through six games.
 Ultimately, Stephenson once again set new career-highs, posting 21 goals and 43 assists for a total of 64 points in 79 games.

 After starting the 2022–23 season with 44 points through 51 games, Stephenson was named to his first career NHL All-Star Game, as an injury replacement for Matty Beniers.
-Stephenson returned to the Stanley Cup Finals in 2023, now playing for the team he defeated when he was a member of the Capitals in 2018, and would win his second Stanley Cup with the Golden Knights.
+Stephenson returned to the Stanley Cup Final in 2023, now playing for the team he defeated when he was a member of the Capitals in 2018, and would win his second Stanley Cup with the Golden Knights.
 Stephenson became the third player of the expansion era to win a Cup with a team he had previously defeated for it, joining Scott Niedermayer (with New Jersey in 2003 and Anaheim in 2007) and Billy Carroll (with the New York Islanders in 1983 and Edmonton in 1985).